Table of Contents

 2. Billing Defaults

 The reason we're using 7 days in this example is due to our billing settings.
-In most cases, Delinquency checking wouldn't be conducted on weekends to avoid excess calls or tickets when support levels may be lower - by setting the change to occur after 7 days, it ensures the status change will always happen when there's sufficient support.
+In most cases, Delinquency checking would not be conducted on weekends to avoid excess calls or tickets when support levels may be lower.
+By setting the change to occur after 7 days, it ensures the status change will always happen when there's sufficient support.

 In this scenario, we're deactivating delinquent accounts in order to both remove their current service and prevent them from being billed for service they won't be receiving.